Create a new page

 Delete a page

 To delete a document, first click on the document you want to delete.
-You can either click on the Delete button in the content management toolbar or right click the document and select Delete from the dropdown menu.
+You can either click on the Recycle bin icon in the content management toolbar or right click the document and select Delete from the dropdown menu.

 You will be given two options on what to do with the deleted document.
-We recommend the second option of displaying an alternate pages when visitors try to access a deleted document; this option also gives publishers/editors the ability to restore the document.
+We recommend the second option of "redirecting old URLs to another page" so when visitors try to access a deleted document they will be directed to a live page rather than a broken link.
+Our team recommends not destroy documents so that content editors have the ability to restore pages if needed.

 Restore a deleted page

-Typically only Primary/Publishers can restore deleted documents.
+Content editors with publisher level permission can restore documents that they deleted.
 You can also contact email@example.com for help with recovering deleted documents.

-Note: Do NOT click on the X. The document will be permanently deleted, and will never be restored.
+Note: Do NOT click on the red recycle bin icon.
+The document will be permanently deleted and cannot be restored at that point.

 Changing document order